Jaland/jaland.github.io/_posts/2021-01-26-tekton-openshift.md

 ---

-If you would like to create a helm chart I found a very nice helper method on the [Creating Image Pull Secrets](https://helm.sh/docs/howto/charts_tips_and_tricks/) section of the Helm Tips and Tricks page.

-Otherwise you can create our pull secret by running the following command:
+To create our pull secret by running the following command:

 #### **`secret/docker-registry`**
 ```